onap/archived-appc/docs/APPC Client Library Guide/APPC Client Library Guide.rst

 ^^^^^^^^^^^^^^^^^

 -  The APPC Client Library is called using an asynchronous API utilizing a full command object, which is mapped to a JSON representation.
--  The APPC client calls the UEB client and sends the JSON command to a configured topic.
+-  The APPC client calls the DMaaP client and sends the JSON command to a configured topic.
 -  The APPC client pulls response messages from the configured topic.
 -  On receiving the response for the command, the APPC client runs the relevant callback method of the consumer ResponseHandler.